Annandy2008/final_databootcamp/README.md

 **Impact:** ROE and P/B reflect somewhat stale information relative to high-frequency market variables like momentum and volume.
 This is expected and reflects the fundamental nature of accounting data—it provides a slow-moving picture of firm health rather than day-to-day dynamics.

-**Why this does not invalidate our findings:** Quarterly fundamentals are widely used in both academic research and practitioner models despite this lag.
+**However**, quarterly fundamentals are widely used in both academic research and practitioner models despite this lag.
 The comparison remains fair because all features face appropriate lags (momentum uses t-1 returns, volatility uses rolling 12-month data, etc.).
 The research question is whether these fundamentals, despite their lag, add predictive power to market-based features.

-**3. Sample Selection Bias**
+## 6.3.
+Sample Selection Bias

-The initial 50,000 CRSP observations reduced to 22,795 after merging with Compustat, representing stocks with available fundamental data.
+The initial 50,000 CRSP observations were reduced to 22,795 after merging with Compustat, representing stocks with available fundamental data.
 After feature construction, the final sample contains 21,224 observations.

 **Impact:** The analysis is restricted to larger, more established firms with Compustat coverage.
 Small-cap stocks, recent IPOs, and companies not filing standard quarterly reports are excluded.

-**Why this does not invalidate our findings:** This sample selection is standard in academic finance research combining CRSP and Compustat.
+**Why this does not invalidate our findings:** This sample selection is standard in academic finance research, combining CRSP and Compustat.
 The conclusion that "next-month return direction is difficult to predict" is, if anything, conservative—larger firms with better data quality should be more predictable than small-caps.
 The results likely represent an upper bound on predictability.

-**4. Deduplication of Quarterly Data**

-The SQL query can return multiple quarterly reports per stock-month when reports fall within the 6-month window.
-The analysis addresses this by sorting by `datadate` (descending) and keeping only the first (most recent) quarterly observation for each stock-month.

-**Impact:** Ensures each stock-month has exactly one ROE and P/B value, preventing artificial inflation of feature importance through duplicated observations.

-**Verification:** Console output confirms successful deduplication: "50,000 records → 22,795 records after deduplication → 21,224 after feature engineering."
-The deduplication removed 27,205 duplicate stock-month records (54.4% of initial load), demonstrating the importance of this step.

 ---

-### 6.2 Cross-Sectional vs. Time-Series Prediction

-This project employs a **cross-sectional design**: at each time period, we predict return direction across different stocks using their contemporaneous characteristics.
-This differs from time-series prediction, where we would forecast future returns for individual stocks using their own historical patterns.
+## 7. Conclusion

+This project evaluates the predictability of next-month stock return direction using market-based and fundamental features across multiple classification models.
+The results reveal limited short-term predictability, with the best model (Random Forest) achieving 55.6% accuracy versus a 53.1% baseline—a modest 2.5 percentage point improvement.

+**Key Findings:**

+1. **Model Performance:** Random Forest performs best (55.6%), followed by Logistic Regression (54.5%) and Neural Network (54.3%).
+The similarity in performance across simple and complex models suggests that model architecture matters less than the intrinsic noise in monthly return data.

+2. **Feature Importance:** Different interpretation methods reveal distinct patterns:
+   - **Gini importance** ranks ROE and firm size highest
+   - **Permutation importance** identifies momentum and volatility as most critical
+   - The discrepancy suggests that while ROE helps organize decision trees, momentum and volatility drive actual predictions

+3. **Technical Features Dominate:** Permutation-based analysis indicates that short-horizon predictability comes primarily from momentum and volatility rather than accounting fundamentals.
+This likely reflects that monthly returns respond to near-term market dynamics, while quarterly fundamentals change slowly and lag by several months.

+4. **Prediction Asymmetry:** All models exhibit bias toward predicting positive returns and struggle to identify downside months, with the Neural Network showing the strongest positive class bias (only 18.5% recall on down months).

 **Implications:**
-- The model evaluates whether, within a given month, certain characteristics distinguish stocks likely to rise from those likely to fall
-- Fundamental features that change slowly (like ROE) may be less informative in cross-section than in time-series
-- The ordered train-test split preserves temporal structure but evaluates cross-sectional patterns

-This design choice affects feature importance: momentum and volatility, which vary substantially across stocks within each month, naturally dominate slow-moving fundamentals in a cross-sectional setting.

----

-### 6.3 Why These Limitations Do Not Invalidate the Research

-The identified limitations—look-ahead bias, fundamental lag, sample selection, and cross-sectional design—are standard trade-offs in empirical finance research.
-They affect the *interpretation* and *magnitude* of findings but do not undermine the core conclusions:

-1. **Primary finding robust:** All models achieve only modest improvements over baseline (2-3 percentage points), regardless of data limitations.
-Even if look-ahead bias were eliminated entirely, this conclusion would strengthen rather than weaken.

-2. **Feature importance patterns consistent:** Multiple methodologies (Gini importance, permutation importance, logistic coefficients) all suggest momentum and volatility matter more than accounting fundamentals for monthly prediction, despite potential biases favoring fundamentals.

-3. **Standard academic practice:** The data construction follows conventions in published finance research.
-Acknowledging limitations transparently demonstrates methodological awareness rather than indicating flawed analysis.

-4. **Conservative interpretation:** The analysis avoids claiming strong predictability or superior performance.
-The conclusion that "monthly returns are difficult to predict" is conservative and holds under various specification choices.

-For a more rigorous treatment, future work could implement stricter temporal lags, use rolling cross-validation, or explore time-series prediction for individual stocks.
-However, for the purpose of comparing model performance and understanding feature contributions, the current approach provides valid and interpretable results.

----

-## 7. Conclusion and Future Directions

-This project evaluates the predictability of next-month stock return direction using a combination of market-based technical features and accounting-based fundamental features.
-Across linear and nonlinear classification approaches, predictive performance improves only marginally relative to a simple baseline (55.6% vs. 53.1%), underscoring the limited predictability of short-horizon stock returns.

-**Key Findings:**

-1. **Modest Predictability:** All models achieve 54-56% accuracy versus a 53% baseline, consistent with weak-form market efficiency

-2. **Feature Contributions Vary by Metric:**
-   - Gini importance (RF): ROE, size, volume change most important
-   - Permutation importance: Momentum, volatility, size most important
-   - Logistic coefficients: Size dominates in linear specification

-3. **Technical > Fundamental for Short Horizons:** Permutation importance suggests momentum and volatility drive predictions more than accounting ratios, likely because monthly returns reflect near-term dynamics that fundamentals (updated quarterly) cannot capture

-4. **Model Complexity Adds Little:** Neural Networks do not outperform simpler models and exhibit stronger positive class bias, suggesting increased capacity does not overcome data noise

-5. **Asymmetric Prediction Errors:** All models struggle more with predicting down months than up months, possibly reflecting genuine asymmetry in return dynamics or the challenges of capturing tail events

-**Broader Implications:**

-The results align with the efficient market hypothesis: publicly available information (both technical and fundamental) provides limited exploitable patterns for short-term return prediction.
-The fact that sophisticated ML models cannot substantially beat simple baselines suggests that monthly return direction contains significant unpredictable noise.
+The modest improvements over baseline align with efficient market theory: publicly available information provides limited exploitable patterns for monthly return prediction.
+Even sophisticated neural networks cannot extract substantially more signal than linear models, suggesting the predictable component of monthly returns is small relative to noise.

-The discrepancy between Gini-based and permutation-based importance rankings highlights the value of using multiple interpretation methods.
-Gini importance measures how features organize decision trees, while permutation importance measures actual predictive reliance—both provide valuable but distinct perspectives.

 **Future Directions:**

-1. **Richer Fundamental Data:** Incorporate additional Compustat variables (cash flow, R&D, margins) or alternative data (sentiment, analyst forecasts)

-2. **Longer Prediction Horizons:** Evaluate 3-month or 6-month return direction, where fundamentals may have more time to manifest

-3. **Time-Series Prediction:** Shift from cross-sectional to firm-specific time-series models to leverage individual stock dynamics

-4. **Economic Evaluation:** Translate accuracy metrics into portfolio returns, transaction costs, and risk-adjusted performance

-5. **Alternative Targets:** Predict magnitude of returns, probability of large moves, or downside risk rather than simple direction

-6. **Temporal Cross-Validation:** Implement rolling windows or expanding windows to better simulate real-world deployment

-7. **Feature Interaction:** Explore explicit interaction terms or attention mechanisms to model non-additive effects
+Future work could explore longer prediction horizons (3-6 months) where fundamentals may prove more informative, implement economic evaluation through simulated trading strategies, or investigate firm-specific time-series models rather than cross-sectional prediction.

 ---